Glenarm: Glenarm Castle

+17th and 18th centuries

-In the 17th century the religious needs of Glenarm were served by a small church and graveyard on Castle Street, at the site of the converted schoolhouse.
+In the 17th century, the religious needs of Glenarm were served by a small church and graveyard on Castle Street, at the site of the converted schoolhouse.
 The foundation date of this church is unknown, but Richard Dobbs, in his 1683 Descriptions of the county of Antrim, describes the church as being one of only three slate roofed buildings in the village.
 The Bridge into the Castle grounds was constructed beside this church and was completed in 1682.
 Dobbs also states that a Presbyterian meeting-house was to be found at some distance from the town.
 The position of this building is unknown, but map evidence suggests that it was in the vicinity of, or more likely under, the current non-subscribing Presbyterian church.
 Although no Catholic church was present, it is known that Father Edmund O’Moore became Glenarm's first parish priest.
 He was ordained in 1669 and began officiating in Glenarm the next year.
 Due to religious suppression brought on by the Penal Laws, Catholic masses were often held in isolated spots, and there are several sites around Glenarm believed to have been used for this during these times.
 The closest site to Glenarm is called the Priest's Knowe or the Priest's Green, and it lies close to the Straidkilly Road, less than a mile from the village.
 An altar stone was known to exist here into the 19th century.

 The 18th century saw the return of Lord Antrim to Glenarm and, with his funding, a number of major construction works were begun.
 A new castle was built over the remains of the castle destroyed in 1642.
 An inscribed stone shows that the castle was rebuilt by Alexander the fifth Earl of Antrim in the year 1756.
 This castle can still be seen as the central block of the current, much expanded, castle.
 In 1763 an agreement was reached between Lord Antrim and William McBride for the construction of St. Patrick's Church of Ireland on the site of the domestic quarters of the abandoned Franciscan friary.
 The grounds around the friary appear to have already been used as a graveyard at this time and this new church may have been partially built onto burials.